 Give employees the day off for their birthday

-Whatever motivational tool you choose, taking the time to acknowledge a job well done goes a long way and reinforces the positive behavior you want from your employees.
+Whatever motivational tool you choose, taking the time to acknowledge a job well done goes a long way and reinforces the positive culture you want to create.6

-Employees want opportunities to learn and grow.
-Without such opportunities, they will become stagnant and unchallenged.
-Here at Commonwealth, our Practice Management team provides many programs geared toward our advisors’ staff development, from our Advanced Topics Symposium to our Staff Road Shows.
+Employees want the chance to learn and grow.
+Without such opportunities, they can become disengaged.
 Why not consider sending your staff to industry-specific training, covering certification fees, offering tuition reimbursement, providing a local membership to a professional association, or paying for online classes?

-In our industry, it’s common to have two components of compensation: base salary and incentive.
-Over the past several years, however, there’s been a shift away from tying the base increase to tenure; instead, these increases are now often linked to performance.
+For staff positions, it’s common to have two components of compensation: base salary and incentive.
+Over the past several years, there’s been a shift in the financial services industry away from tying the base increase to tenure; instead, these increases are now often linked to performance.
 Think about whether this system could work for you.

-With these suggestions in your back pocket, developing a human resources strategy will seem like a much more manageable task.
-If you put in the time, your efforts will pay off.
+With these suggestions in your back pocket, developing an HR strategy for your advisory firm will seem like a much more manageable task.
 Learning how to better communicate with your staff, delegate certain tasks, and define your expectations and values from the start will help make your firm more productive and profitable as a whole.
-And what’s not to love about that?
+What’s not to love about that?

 Editor's Note: This post was originally published in September 2016, but we've updated it to bring you more relevant and timely information.